spitz-dan-l/somnotica/issue-1/hypersom.md

 "Mm, please, Sam.
 If you don't mind."

 "Of course.
-Let me put you under for thirty minutes non-REM, slow-wave.
+Let me put you under for thirty minutes non-REM, slow-wave[^6].
 No dreams, just rest.
 You just stay right there in the crash pad, and I'll wheel you out and clear up here so the next team can move in."

 "Roger that," you mumble.
 "Thanks, bud."